In June I had the pleasure of co-leading the NaturesLens Wild Brown Bears of Finland Photography Holiday to Vartius.

 WOULD YOU LIKE TO CAPTURE IMAGES OF THE WILD BROWN BEARS OF FINLAND FOR YOURSELF?

 For 2018, NaturesLens have already announced a return to photograph the Wild Brown Bears of Finland – the trip has been scheduled to start on June 24 & ending on July 2, 2018.

-The Wild Brown Bears of Finland Photography Holiday costs £1099 each participant (until 31st October 2017, £1199 each participant thereafter), this price excludes air travel to Kajaani itself – all ground transportation from Kajaani & back, food, accommodation & guidance/tuition is included.
+The Wild Brown Bears of Finland Photography Holiday costs £1099 each participant (until 31st October 2017, £1199 each participant after that), this price excludes air travel to Kajaani itself – all ground transportation from Kajaani & back, food, accommodation & guidance/tuition is included.

-To hold a place on the trip, we only require a 20% deposit from you, with the balance due 12 weeks prior to the trip taking place.
+To hold a place on the trip, we only require a 20% deposit from you, with the balance due 12 weeks before the trip taking place.